Chrono666/FH-SEM4-TDD-Workshop-Bookmarking/README.md

-#Bookmarking tool
+# Bookmarking tool

-This project is part of the TDD workshop 2021 and is supposed to get a feeling of test driven development.
+This project is part of the TDD workshop 2021 and is purpose is to get a feeling of test driven development.

 This project used Java and Maven.